Clocking In: How Grief Shows Up at Work

 Sudden Emotional Waves

-I knew I had to take a step back and get myself checked when I would be triggered suddenly by trivial things.
-From the words someone would say to the tone and cadence of their voice.
-The slightest thing would leave me feeling confused, and confusion almost always turned to anger very quickly.
+Then there was the emotional numbness.
+High stake deliverables became irrelevant to me.
+I found myself often wondering, “why am I here?
+How is this important?”
+One of the more common symptoms of grief was feeling as though nothing in life mattered anymore.
+I had frequent thoughts of “we’re all going to die anyway, so why bother?”
+I lost the motivation to do anything.
+I stopped showing up: to lunches, meetings, for chit-chat in the coffee room… all of it.
+I felt completely detached from my coworkers and the conversations around me.
+I thought, if I become more productive, then that could be my excuse for being less present.
+I knew I had to take a step back and get myself checked when trivial things began to trigger me.
+From the words people would choose to use to the tone or cadence of their voice.
+The slightest thing would leave me feeling confused, and confusion often left me feeling put off.
 I was an emotional wreck.
 I didn’t know at the time that it was because I was trying so hard to stifle my grief.
 I wanted to hide the fact that I was mourning while being bitter on the inside that I had to be at work anyway.
 I was lying to myself that work would be good for me to help me keep my mind off things, but deep down I wanted to be anywhere but there.

 The Pressure to “Move On”

-It was never said outright, but it was always something I felt to be true.
-People stopped asking you how you were doing.
-When the few did, they hardly waited around for an honest response.
-On the very few occasions where I had the chance to respond honestly, my colleagues, understandably, often did not know what to say or do next.
-I remember a case where I honestly tried opening up to a colleague only to be met with interruption.
-This individual kept cutting me off as I spoke, giving me the sense that they either did not want to hear what I had to say or they wanted me to hurry the conversation along.
-That was probably the last time I tried to say anything other than, “I’m fine”.
+Though it was never said outright, it was always something I felt to be true.
+I noticed that after a few weeks, people stopped asking me how I was doing.
+When a few did, I found that they hardly waited around for an honest response.
+On the very few occasions where I was given the opportunity to respond honestly, I found that people often did not know what to say in response or what to do next.
+In most cases, they say the wrong thing.
+I mean, I get it.
+What can you say to someone who is having the worst day/week/month or year of their life?
+It’s not their fault really, although when you are down in the rabbit hole of grief, you can’t see it that way yet.
+I remember a case where I honestly tried opening up to a colleague, only to be met with constant interruption.
+This individual kept cutting me off while I spoke, giving me the sense that they either did not want to hear what I had to say or they wanted me to hurry the conversation along.
+That was probably the last time my responses sounded anything other than, “I’m fine”.
+The pressure to move on also seemed to come from the work itself.
+Those deadlines were not going to meet themselves.
+Yes, my managers sympathized with me, but at the end of the day, business is business, right?.
+The work had to get done.
+No one said it outright, but it was understood.
+So, knowing this, it created more internal pressure to suppress grief.
+I convinced myself that at the end of the day, no one cared.
+All that mattered was getting the job done.

 Allowing the Shift to Happen

 Slowly but surely, I began to learn that loss was something I would have to learn to live with, not work around.
 What did that look like?
 It meant leaving space to grieve.
 It meant pausing throughout my day to acknowledge my feelings of sadness and/or dread.
 It meant escaping to a secluded area where I could allow myself to feel everything.
 I stopped holding back the tears and gave them permission to flow freely – messy makeup and all.
 I began to regularly take inventory of the way I was feeling and took the day off if I thought it necessary.
 And if something happened at any point during my day to cause a drastic shift in my ability to cope, I would excuse myself from the office – even if that meant completing a task the next day.
 I found that when I gave space to grief, I got more done.
-No, not at the pace that I used to before, but I was able to put out quality work – if not the quantity.
-After learning that grief was here to stay, for however long, I learnt a new way of functioning with her by my side.
+Maybe not at the pace that I was used to before, but I was able to put out quality work – if not the quantity.
+After learning that grief was here to stay, for however long, I cultivated a new way of functioning with her by my side.

 What People Saw vs Reality